top of page

 My work focuses on resolving what the behavior is protecting.

-And when the nervous system settles, the need for the habit fades naturally.
+And when the nervous system settles, the need for the behavior fades naturally.

 Not through force.